d-wasserman/study-line-editor/README.md

 This tool will construct a near table to construct a relationship table between lines.
 It will using the bearing of lines and their corresponding relationships to generate corridor ids consisting of all parallel line features within the threshold that are connected to each other.

 <b>Usage</b>

-This tool will construct a near table to construct a relationship table between lines.
-It will using the bearing of lines and their corresponding relationships to generate corridor ids consisting of all parallel line features within the threshold that are connected to each other.
+The goal of this tool is to identify and label parallel, spatially connected line features as belonging to the same corridor.
 The intended uses for this are:

 * Aid in the creation of study segments to summarize data on for linear networks.

-* Provide a tool to generate corridors for study and data summarization that does not depend on arbitrary street names or functional class attributes.
+* Generate corridor IDs for study and data summarization without relying on arbitrary street names or functional class attributes.

-* Provide a tool for batch editing and segmentation of polylines.
+* Dissolve a line network into its constituent corridors for further analysis.

 Works in ArcGIS Pro (2to3 compatible).
 This tool requires the pandas library to work.

 <b>Parameters</b>